What is the Writer’s Center?

 The U-High Writers' Center is a valuable resource for all U-High students.
 The Center offers one-on-one assistance to students of all ages and abilities, from freshmen making the transition into high school curriculum to seniors seeking help on their college application essays.

 We assist students with a variety of writing issues, giving them feedback on individual papers and helping them with any stage of the writing process, including developing and organizing ideas, composition, and revision.
 Students may bring in writing assignments from any subject area, including creative writing.
 Each year the Writers' Center works with more than half the U-High student body.
 Many of these students come in for help on a regular basis.

 The Writers' Center staff does not write students' papers.
 Instead, we help students become more aware of their writing strengths and weaknesses so that they can improve not only particular assignments but also their overall writing skills.

-This year the Writers' Center is staffed by
+The Writers' Center is staffed by

-- With what types of writing can the Writers' Center help?
+With what types of writing can the Writer’s Center help?

 We will help with any type of writing, from any of your classes.
 Students often bring in writing assignments from English, history, or science classes.
 We also help with college essays, writing for extra-curricular activities, applications or essays for summer internships, and even fiction or poetry you may enjoy writing on your own.

 What do I need to know about the summer college essay-writing workshop?